It Starts With “Hello”

 It’s the Journey, Not Just the Destination

 This is the age of the consumer and Forrester Research notes that customer experience rose to be the number one priority factor in 2015.
-While digital is the primary vehicle for personalizing, promoting and connecting target audiences with the brand, delivering on the promise is very much a human experience.
-As explained in an article in the Harvard Business Review the customer experience has to meet or exceed the brand promise throughout the customer’s journey, both virtually and face-to-face.
+While digital is the primary vehicle for personalizing, promoting and connecting target audiences with the brand and delivering on the promise is very much a human experience.
+As explained in an article in the Harvard Business Review, the customer experience has to meet or exceed the brand promise throughout the customer’s journey, both virtually and face-to-face.

 Disney and Southwest Airlines are two companies that are renowned for their focus on the customer experience.
 How are they so successful at delivering a consistent experience?
 Their employees.
-Both companies recognize that their number one brand ambassadors, the ones who are going to deliver on the brand promise is not the CEO, but the front line employees.
-By empowering their employees to resolve issues on the front line provides opportunities to deliver on those “signature moments”, personalize the customer experience and deepen brand awareness and loyalty.
+Both companies recognize that their number one brand ambassadors, the ones who are going to deliver on the brand promise, are not the CEO, but the front line employees.
+By empowering their employees to resolve issues on the front line, the top companies provide opportunities to deliver on those “signature moments,” personalize the customer experience and deepen brand awareness and loyalty.
 This does not mean every issue centers around conflict resolution.
-Sometimes it is simply sensing that there is an opportunity to make a difference and acting on it with something as simple as “hello.“ As the saying goes, “it’s the little things.”
+Sometimes it is simply about sensing that there is an opportunity to make a difference and acting on it with something as simple as “hello.“ As the saying goes, “it’s the little things.”

 Served, Not Sold.
 Involved, Not Told